QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 - Do you have any experience with cloud (AWS/Azure)?
 - What would you do if developer says "It's not a bug"?
 - How do you share a bug with other team members?
+  - Document the bug (steps, expected result, actual result, environment, screenshot, video, log)
+  - Use the bug tracking tool (JIRA, Bugzilla, GitHub)
+  - Assign priority and severity (Priority: how soon it should be fixed; Severity: how much it affects the system)
 - what does Agile methodology mean to a software QA?
   - Iiterative and incremental development
   - Continuous Testing